Rebel Heart: Music and lyrical interpretation

-"Illuminati", the fifth song, was inspired after Madonna learnt that she was considered one of the Illuminati's members.
+"Illuminati", the fifth song, was inspired after Madonna learned that she was considered one of the Illuminati's members.
 She decided to research the real Illuminati and then wrote the song.
 Lyrically it refers to the Illuminati conspiracy theory, the Egyptian pyramids, the Phoenix, the Age of Enlightenment, and the Eye of Providence among others, with the chorus's lyrics: "It's like everybody in this party is shining like Illuminati".
 According to Madonna, Kanye West, who produced the track, loved the melody and changed the composition adding his own spin to it.
 Minaj appears on the sixth track, "Bitch I'm Madonna", where she raps, asking everybody to "go hard or go home", while Madonna shouts lyrics like: "I just want to have fun tonight, I wanna blow up this house tonight".
 Produced by Diplo and Sophie, the track has a tearing sound alongside the "bleepy electro" and "churning dubstep" composition.
 During the writing sessions, Minaj had to rewrite the lyrics until she got the sentiment Madonna wanted.
 "Hold Tight" consists of an "arresting" chorus and a drum beat sound, described by Sam C. Mac of Slant Magazine as: "innocuous, lyrically platitudinous pop that briefly works itself up into something exciting when it threatens to become a gospelized stomp".
 Track eight, "Joan of Arc", is a ballad where Madonna sings about the media scrutiny of her life, singing: "Each time they take a photograph, I lose a part of me I can't get back".
-It also references the Roman Catholic saint of the same name.
+It also references the Roman Catholic saint Joan of Arc.
 Madonna's hushed, vibrato-tinged vocals, and confessional lyrics on "Joan of Arc", are enhanced by a new beat instrumentation that utilizes strings and acoustic guitars in the bridge.

 Kanye West (left) produced the tracks "Illuminati" and "Holy Water", while boxer Mike Tyson (right) provided a spoken word introduction to "Iconic".